mgbmix/mgbmix/content/GAME CONCEPTS/Discredit.md

-Discrediting an opposing Narrative is an effective way of winning a memetic war.
+Discrediting an opposing [[Narrative Score|Narrative]] is an effective way of winning a memetic war.
 After all, talking shit about another viewpoint is way easier than justifying one’s own.

 > [!warning]+ There are limitations to when a player may use Discredit attacks.
 >